Our History:

 History Committee: Christine DeVries, Ceri Everett (Goodhue), Jacob Grippen (Winona)

-Nominations and Search Committee: Lori Sellner (Brown), John Swanson (SD25), William Harvey (Olmsted), Caitlin Nicholson (Winona)
+Nominations and Search Committee: Lori Sellner (Brown), John Swanson (SD25), Will Harvey (Olmsted), Christine Devries (Fillmore)

 • Mindy Kimmel (Blue Earth)